Cosmological Evolution, Analytical Parametrization, and Dynamical Stability of a Bouncing Universe in Non-Minimal Kinetic Coupling Gravity: Introduction

-As we know, in the first stage of the evolution of the universe (inflation) and also at the late time, the universe is in an accelerated phase.
-Experimental observations provide evidence for an accelerated expansion in late time, some of which include type Ia supernovae and high redshift supernovae \cite{Riess-1998, Perlmutter-1999, Bennett-2003}, large scale structure \cite{Abazajian-2004}, cosmic microwave background anisotropies \cite{Spergel-2007}, Planck data \cite{Ade-2014}, and baryon acoustic oscillations \cite{Percival-2010}.
+Theories and observations suggest that during inflationary phase, the universe accelerated exponentially, and the result of these theories are observed as evidence for the acceleration of the universe in the late time.
+So that some evidence of the late universe can be related to type Ia supernovae and high redshift supernovae \citep{Riess-1998, Perlmutter-1999, Bennett-2003}, large scale structure \cite{Abazajian-2004}, cosmic microwave background anisotropies \cite{Spergel-2007}, Planck data \cite{Ade-2014}, and baryon acoustic oscillations \cite{Percival-2010}.
 During the period of inflation, the universe expanded rapidly and quickly reached a large size again.
 With the help of the inflation scenario, the primary problems of the universe such as the flatness and the horizon were answered.
 In addition to these problems, the existence of singularity is also raised as another problem of early cosmology.
 To analyze this problem, the universe is described as oscillatory, that is, the current universe was created due to the collapse of the previous universe.
 For this purpose, the Hubble parameter and the scale factor were two geometrical factors that show us the rate of expansion along the spatial direction.
 Now we discuss two possibilities that exist for the early time:

 1) The big bang singularity occurs when the scale factor tends to zero.

 2) Without reaching the singularity, the universe is increased again which represents the behavior of bouncing.